 It adapts to urban areas, tolerating both shade and drought, but has an aggressive root system that can break up sidewalks.
 Norway maple is winter hardy in U.S. Department of Agriculture plant hardiness zones 3B through 7B.

-Tree of Heaven
+Tree of Heaven Propeller Seeds

 Tree of heaven (Ailanthus altissima) produces a samara seed with a paper-like wing around it.
 Yellow-green flowers on female trees produce seeds in vast quantities from late summer through early fall.

 Green ash (Fraxinus pennsylvanica) reaches 60 feet high and 45 feet wide.
 Although it has an irregular shape when young, green ash is symmetrically oval at maturity.
 Glossy deep green leaves turn yellow in fall.
-Female trees produce an abundance of samara seeds, which lead to a messy landscape.
+Female trees produce an abundance of propeller seeds, which lead to a messy landscape.

 Green ash adapts to a variety of growing conditions and tolerates both wet and dry sites.
 USDA hardiness zones 8 and 9 are perfect for green ash trees.
-The trees are susceptible to common borers such as Ash borer, lilac borer and carpenter worm.
+The trees are susceptible to common borers such as ash borer, lilac borer and carpenter worm.
 Keep the tree healthy, to ward off borers, by watering and fertilizing during dry weather.